Frank Salsedo

 Frank Sotonoma "Grey Wolf" Salsedo (May 20, 1929 – July 3, 2009) was a Native American actor.
 He was often cast in smaller parts centered on his Native American heritage.

-As an actor, Salsedo has performed in movies such as The Ghost Dance, released in 1980 in which he played Ocacio, Magic in the Water (1995) playing Uncle Kipper, Across the Great Divide (1976) in which he played Mosa, Creepshow 2 (1987) in which he played Ben Whitemoon (segment: Old Chief Wood'nhead), Journey to Spirit Island (1988) as Hoots and Best of the Best 2 (1993) in which he played Charlie. and he had a recurring role as White Eagle in ‘’Walker Texas Ranger’’.
+As an actor, Salsedo has performed in movies such as The Ghost Dance, Magic in the Water (1995), Across the Great Divide (1976), Creepshow 2 (1987), Journey to Spirit Island (1988) and Best of the Best 2 (1993).
+He had a recurring role as White Eagle in Walker, Texas Ranger.

 Early life and education

-Frank Sotonoma Salsedo was born on May 20, 1929 in Santa Rosa, California to Gilbert and Helen Salsedo.
+Frank Sotonoma Salsedo was born on May 20, 1929, in Santa Rosa, California, to Gilbert and Helen Salsedo.
 He had five brothers (Delano, Lovedale Richard, Gilbert, Hal and Kenny) and six sisters (Helen Rose, Jane, Lola, Gertrude, Vera and Donna).
 He graduated from the Sherman Institute and then enlisted in the United States Navy.
 After his discharge he became a CPA and graduated from Sawyer's Business College.